-Seafood Chowder is a delicious, thick soup that features different types of seafood.
-Enjoy this creamy soup filled with shrimp, white fish, and bay scallops.
+Seafood Chowder is a delicious, thick one-pot soup made with simple, real ingredients and tender pieces of shrimp, fish, and scallops.

 Rich and creamy: A smooth, flavorful base with tender potatoes and buttery seafood.